jeremenichelli/jeremenichelli.github.io/_posts/2015-10-14-automating-the-critical-css-inlining-with-gulp.md

 ## Critical rendering path

 Including styles and scripts on top of your site can give a very bad experience to the user.
-Each time a stylesheet is loaded in the browser the rendering tree needs to be updated and while this happens the user is not able to see content.
+Each time a stylesheet is found in your page the render-tree needs to be updated and while this happens the browser stops parsing content delaying the first view of the whole site.

 A good solution is to inline the critical styles in the **&lt;head&gt;** tag and load the rest of them asynchronically.
 This way we deliver to the user a consumable site, partially loaded but avoiding a blocking experience.